GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 GreptimeDB supports other protocols that offer a schemaless approach to writing data that eliminates the need to manually create tables.
 See [Automatic Schema Generation](https://docs.greptime.com/user-guide/write-data/overview#automatic-schema-generation).
 :::

-The following SQL statement creates a new table called `cpu_metrics_avg_user` to store the average CPU usage of each host at a 5-minute interval.
+The following SQL statement creates a new table called `cpu_metrics_avg_user` to store the 5-minute average CPU usage of each host.

 ```sql
 CREATE TABLE IF NOT EXISTS cpu_metrics_avg_user (